HomeBlog Home

 Best for a low-commitment paddle outing

-Most people are really deciding between three different Doctors Lake days: a pier day, a launch day, or a simple shoreline stop with maybe a short paddle mixed in.
-Once you know which one you are trying to have, the rest of the decision usually gets easy fast.
+Most visitors are really deciding between three different Doctors Lake days: a pier day, a launch day, or a simple shoreline stop with maybe a short paddle mixed in.
+Once you know which one you are trying to have, the rest of the decision usually gets easier.

 Quick answers people usually want next